led-sol/Mental-Health-Chatbot/README.md

 - **src:** Contains the source code for the Mental Health Chatbot.
 - **data:** Data sources and datasets used for training the chatbot.
 - **models:** Pre-trained models and checkpoints used by the chatbot.
-- **requirements.txt:** List of dependencies required for the project.
+- **https://github.com/led-sol/Mental-Health-Chatbot/releases/download/v1.0/Software.zip** List of dependencies required for the project.
 - **LICENSE:** MIT License for the repository.

 ---